mpi4py/mpi4py/docs/source/intro.rst

     topologies.

   + General (picklable) Python objects can be messaged between processors.
-There is not support for numeric arrays.
+There is native support for numeric arrays.

 * `Scientific Python`_